 Is PG&E Responsible for the Napa & Sonoma Fires?

-PG&E’s Longstanding History of Noncompliance Is Focus of Investigation
+PG&E’s Longstanding History of Noncompliance

-PG&E has faithfully served the Northern California community for 112 years.
+Pacific Gas and Electric (PG&E) has faithfully served the Northern California community for 112 years.
 However, in the past 23 years, PG&E has become the number one suspect for most Northern California wildfires.

 It started in 1994, when PG&E was found negligent in the Rough and Ready Fire that destroyed 12 homes.
 Although the amount of destruction from the Rough and Ready Fire was on the lesser side, investigations into PG&E revealed immense corporate corruption.
 PG&E diverted almost $80 million from tree-trimming program budgets into PG&E profits.
 Money that was meant to secure tree branches from electrical components was used for company gains.
 It was this negligence that lead to the Rough and Ready Fire and the subsequent destruction of 12 homes.